cchitsiang/awesome-stars/README.md

 - [developStorm/simple-badges](https://github.com/developStorm/simple-badges) - Awesome Simple Icons on your favorite Shields.io Badges.
 Try out on your profile today!
 - [crisp-oss/chappe](https://github.com/crisp-oss/chappe) - 🧑‍💻 Developer Docs builder.
 Write guides in Markdown and references in API Blueprint.
 Comes with a built-in search engine.
 - [flareact/flareact](https://github.com/flareact/flareact) - Edge-rendered React framework built for Cloudflare Workers
-- [dataplane-app/dataplane](https://github.com/dataplane-app/dataplane) - Dataplane is an Airflow inspired data platform with additional data mesh capability to automate, schedule and design data pipelines and workflows.
-Dataplane is written in Golang with a React front end
+- [dataplane-app/dataplane](https://github.com/dataplane-app/dataplane) - Dataplane is an Airflow inspired unified data platform with additional data mesh and RPA capability to automate, schedule and design data pipelines and workflows.
+Dataplane is written in Golang with a
 - [ali-master/pwa-badge](https://github.com/ali-master/pwa-badge) - Badging for PWA app icons, Like Native Apps
 - [facebook/lexical](https://github.com/facebook/lexical) - Lexical is an extensible text editor framework that provides excellent reliability, accessibility and performance.
 - [ciderapp/Cider](https://github.com/ciderapp/Cider) - A new cross-platform Apple Music experience based on Electron and Vue.js written from scratch with performance in mind. 🚀